-

 Misfits

 The Lessons at South Boone: Misfits This is a series I helped develop and deliver for the congregation I attend.
 It’s a three-part series about the diversity and brokenness we all bring to Christ’s church.
-This lesson series looks at how we can be more welcoming to each other and how Christ’s example should move us Continue reading
+This lesson series looks at how we can be more welcoming to each other and how Christ’s example should move us to be more gracious and loving toward those the world might shun.
+Continue reading